nekef/hashfs/README.md

 mkdir -p ~/usb_mnt
 sudo hashfs /dev/sdX ~/usb_mnt -f -o allow_other
 ```
+(Dont worry if it doesnt give any output.
+Its normal.)
 ## 3. File Operations
 Open a secondary terminal session window to interact with your secure storage mount: